joelpou/vehicle-detection/README.md

 ![alt text][image1]

 `pipelineFunctions.py`, contains all the helper functions used to run this pipeline, including the `extract_features()` and `single_img_features()` functions.
 The former helps me extract car and non-car features to train my SVC.
 The latter is a similar implementation of the other one but for single images.
 It will be used for  For these I'm using Udacity's Vehicle Tracking datasets.
-HOG parameters chosen were `orientations of 14`, `pixels per cell of 8`, `cells per block of 4` and `0 channels`.
+HOG parameters chosen were `orientations of 9`, `pixels per cell of 8`, `cells per block of 2` and `ALL channels`.
 On the eighth cell I added some code to visualize HOG feature extraction for car and non-car datasets like so:

 ![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.

 At first I tried various combinations of parameters using a combination of spatial binning with color histogram and hog feature extraction.
 I mostly used a colorspace of `YUV`, `LUV`, `YCrCb` and `GRAY` to experiment.
-For color parameters I used a spatial size of 32 and 32 or 64 histogram bins, and a histogram range of (0, 256).
+For color parameters I used a `spatial size of 32x32` and `128 histogram bins`.
 HOG parameters like orientations and pixels per cell I varied between 8 and 16 while cells per block varied between 1 and 4 and   ...

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a simple linear SVM using sklearn's LinearSVC.
 Code can be found at cell number six of `carDetection.ipynb`.
 I split the data on previous cell using 20% for testing set.
-Using `GRAY zero channel HOG` I was able to achieve an accuracy of 96%.
-I tried various combinations of `YUV` but got better car detection with `GRAY` on video pipeline.
+Using `YCrCb ALL channel HOG` I was able to achieve an accuracy of 99%.
+I tried various combinations of `YUV`, `GRAY` and `HSV` but got better car detection with `YCrCb` on video pipeline.
 Still trying to figure out why...

 ### Sliding Window Search